cloudtrust/event-emitter/README.md

   * add the appropriate `module-*.xml` files in the `src/assembly` folder
   * adapt the properties in the `filter.properties`
 * check whether the code still compiles (run `mvn compile`)
-* ensure that the enum values in `event.fbs` are complete by comparing with the Keycloak source code
+* ensure that the enum values in `events.fbs` are complete by comparing with the Keycloak source code
 * generate the flatbuffers stubs as described above (use a flatbuffers binary that matched the flatbuffers libraries in the POM)
 * run the tests and generate the JAR module and the TAR.GZ distribution package: `mvn package`
   * ensure that the distribution package contains everything that is needed for the module to properly run